 Yes, microchips can be seen on X-rays.
 Veterinarians often use X-rays to verify that a dog's microchip is still in place if a microchip scanner does not detect it.
 In such cases, the microchip company may replace it for free.

 Can a dog microchip be removed?

-In theory, yes, but it is very difficult to locate and remove such a small device surgically, and microchips move with time.
-Unless it is causing infection or pain, removal is not needed or recommended.
+In theory, a dog microchip can be removed, but it is a challenging and surgical process due to the small size of the device.
+Additionally, microchips can move within the body over time.
+Unless the microchip is causing infection or pain, removal is not necessary or recommended.